veedahv/sca-level-4/README.md

 ## A Calculator

-I implemented a calcutor using HTML SS an vanilla JavaScript.
+I implemented a calcutor using HTML CSS and vanilla JavaScript.

 Here is the link to the live project: https://sca-level-4.netlify.app/